OfficeDev/Microsoft-Teams-Samples/samples/tab-personal-sso-quickstart/csharp_dotnetcore/README.md

 ---
 page_type: sample
-description: This is an sample tab application which demonstrates Azure AAD authentication using OBO flow in personal teams tab.
+description: This is an sample tab application which demonstrates Azure Microsoft Entra authentication using OBO flow in personal teams tab.
 products:
 - office-teams
 - office